CHFD-DT: Subchannels

-Analogue-to-digital conversion
+Analog-to-digital conversion

 CHFD-DT flash cut to digital in early August 2011 alongside sister station CKPR.

 Through the use of PSIP, digital television receivers display CHFD-DT's virtual channel as 4.1.

 In January 2011, Dougall Media applied with the CRTC to broadcast its digital signal instead on channel 4.

 Rebroadcasters

 CHFD-TV had operated an analog rebroadcaster in Armstrong (CKAR-TV, channel 8).
 It is believed that the Armstrong transmitter had been shut down as there are little or no sources and references from the CRTC, historical information and technical databases regarding this rebroadcast transmitter.
 On February 18, 1993, Armstrong Resources Development Corporation submitted an application to the CRTC to operate a television rebroadcast transmitter at Armstrong on channel 7 with a power of 10 watts, to retransmit the signal of CHFD-TV in Thunder Bay.